deaxparadox/ArtOf/ArtOfPostgreSQL/103-advanced/101-view/README.md

 - [Managing PostgreSQL views](101-managing-views.md): introduce you to the concept of the view and show you how to creating, modifying, and removing views from the database.
 - [Drop View](102-drop-views.md): drop one or more views from the database.
+- [Creating Updatable Views](103-creating-updatable-views.md): How to create updatable views in PostgreSQL